Epimedium x 'After Midnight'

 ***2005 Cobblewood Introduction***

-From low, dense mounds of small, shiny, rounded evergreen leaflets flushed bronze in spring, emerge many erect racemes up to 15” high of brilliant, lemon-yellow bells.
-A hybrid created by Darrell Probst. $25
+From low, dense rosettes of small, shiny, rounded evergreen leaflets flushed bronze in spring, emerge many erect racemes up to 15” high of cheerful, bright lemon-yellow bells.
+A slowly spreading hybrid created by Darrell Probst. $18

 Epimedium x 'Lilac Cascade'